This week in history Nov. 5, 1921: Armistice Day celebrations, gold to be mined

 Reverend Mr. Large will be the principal speaker for the occasion.
 The fire bell will be tolled at noon and a firing squad from the Legion’s members will fire a salute in honor of the unknown hero who will be buried at that hour in the Arlington Heights Cemetery at Washington.

-At the requires of the president of the United States, all citizens are asked to stop from their duties for three minutes at noon and bow their heads in prayer of thanksgiving that we are at peace and for the successful outcome of the great war.
+At the request of the president of the United States, all citizens are asked to stop from their duties for three minutes at noon and bow their heads in prayer of thanksgiving that we are at peace and for the successful outcome of the Great War.

 Leadville quits opposing Red Cliff-Wheeler cutoff